Legal Niche Guide For Solo Lawyers

 Here’s What You Will Learn

-How to identify niche opportunities already inside your current practice
+how to identify niche opportunities already sitting inside your current practice

-Why you don’t need to quit your existing practice areas to build a niche
+why you do not need to abandon your existing work to start building a niche

-The daily habits that build real niche expertise over time
+the habits and decisions that build genuine niche expertise over time

 Who This Guide Is For

-Feel uneasy about the future of routine legal work
+are uneasy about where routine legal work is heading

 Niching takes time.

-This guide reflects what has actually worked for me repeatedly, in real practice.
+This guide reflects what has worked in real practice.

-Not Sure If You’re Ready To Niche Yet?
+Not Ready To Commit To A Niche Yet?

 If you’re unsure whether niching is the right move for your practice right now, start here: